-Be aware that clinical agency's dress code policies may be more restrictive than LTC's nursing dress code policy.
+Be aware that clinical agency's dress code policies may be more restrictive than Lakeshores nursing dress code policy.
 The policy that is the most restrictive is the one that will be enforced.

-- UNIFORMS ARE TO BE FRESHLY LAUNDERED EACH DAY YOU ARE IN A CLINICAL SETTING.
+1. UNIFORMS ARE TO BE FRESHLY LAUNDERED EACH DAY YOU ARE IN A CLINICAL SETTING.
 If you have consecutive clinical days, you are required to wash your uniform prior to wearing it on the second day.
 HIGHLY RECOMMENDED home-laundering method: A hot-water wash cycle (ideally with color-safe bleach) followed by a cycle in the dryer is preferable.
-Rationale: A combination of washing at higher temperatures and tumble drying or ironing has been associated with elimination of both pathogenic gram-positive and gram-negative bacteria. - 2.
+Rationale: A combination of washing at higher temperatures and tumble drying or ironing has been associated with elimination of both

+- pathogenic gram-positive and gram-negative bacteria. - 2.
 Any style of clean, black, or white leather or leather-type shoes may be worn.
 Canvas, mesh, or cloth shoes are not allowed.
 Platform shoes, open-toe shoes, or open-heel shoes with or without a strap are not allowed. - 3.
 Student clinical badges are part of the uniform and must be worn when the student is in the clinical area.
 They must be clearly visible, located below either shoulder.
 Clinical badges are obtained through Student Services.
 Students will be charged for replacement clinical badges. - 4.
 A watch with a consistent second hand, stethoscope with a bell and a diaphragm, pen light, and bandage scissors are part of the uniform. - 5.
 Nails will be clean and will not exceed the length of the fingertips.
 No artificial fingernails are allowed.
 Clear nail polish will be allowed providing there is no chipping of polish. - 6.
 Tattoos that are visible and not covered by the uniform must not be offensive or contradictory to the college or clinical agency's mission.
 Tattoos that are visible and offensive or do not align with the mission may be cause for denial to practice in the clinical setting. - 7.
-Only the following jewelry may be worn: - Pierced earrings will be small, unobtrusive posts--no multiple-pierced earrings, no dangling jewelry; only 1 will be allowed in each ear lobe.
-No nose rings, eyebrow rings, or tongue studs, etc., will be allowed. - Plain rings may be worn.
+Only the following jewelry may be worn: - Pierced earrings will be small, unobtrusive posts--no multiple-pierced earrings, no dangling jewelry; only 1 Post will be allowed in each ear lobe.
+No additional visible piercing will be allowed. - Plain ring may be worn on one finger.
 A plain wedding band rather than jeweled engagement ring is encouraged (but not required) as people often experience engagement rings getting caught on bed or other hardware while working. - Ear gauges will need to be approved by the student's affiliating clinical facility.
-If it does not fit with that facility's dress code, it may be cause for denial to practice in the clinical setting. - A wristband activity monitor may be worn.
-All alarm functions must be silenced. - 8.
+If it does not fit with that facility's dress code, it may be cause for denial to practice in the clinical setting. - o A wristband activity monitor may be worn.
+All alarm functions must be silenced.
+Unremovable jewelry to limbs but be covered. - 8.
 Hair longer than the top of the collar must be pulled back and styled to prevent interference with client care.
 Use no extreme hairstyles, colors, or hair ornaments.
 Natural colored hair dyes are acceptable.
 Colors of pink, blue or orange, etc. are not allowed. - 9.
-Minimal use of cosmetics will be allowed. - 10.
-Perfumes and colognes must be avoided, as well as other strong scents such as smoke. - 11.
-No gum chewing on units.

-- 12. Stethoscope charms are not allowed. - 13.
+No fake or eyelash extensions are allowed. - 10.
+Minimal use of cosmetics will be allowed. - 11.
+Perfumes and colognes must be avoided, as well as other strong scents such as smoke. - 12.
+No gum chewing on units. - 13.
+Stethoscope charms are not allowed. - 14.
 Students may wear appropriate medical/surgical or religiously prescribed head coverings.
 These must be in a solid black or white color.
 If the color is a concern due to cultural values or beliefs, please bring this to the clinical instructor's attention for further discussion.